weecology/sad-comparison/chapter1.md

 Used AICc (citations).
 Packages used to do analysis.
 Model fitting and log-likelihood calculations were performed with the macroeco_distributions module in the macroecotools package, while AICcs and AICc weights were calculated with the macroecotools package (<https://github.com/weecology/macroecotools.git>).

-Also compared multiple datasets for multiple models because more rigorous (McGill et al. 2007)
+I followed the recommendations for strong inference in comparing species abundance distribution models provided by McGill et al. 2007.

 ###Model selection (justification of why we chose those, justification for neutral theory, Neutral theory predicts the negative binomial distribution (Connolly et al. 2014.)